treefrogframework/treefrog-framework/docs/user-guide/en/helper-reference/mailer.md

 ActionMailer.smtp.DelayedDelivery=true
 ```

 By doing this, the deliver() method will be a non-blocking function of merely queuing data.
-The mail sending provess will occur after returning an HTTP response.
+The mail sending process will occur after returning an HTTP response.

 **Additional note:**
 If you don't set the delay sending (in case of *false*), the deliver() method would keep blocking until the SMTP processing ends, or all ends up in an error.